jkvgo/carousel-bbdo/README.md

 ```
 and now you have the latest stable version of node&npm.

+Simplest way to use the tool locally is to start the dev server in localhost:3000 by running below command:

-To start dev server in localhost:3000, run `npm start`
+`npm start`

 `npm run build` to build prod bundle, it includes both treeshaking and uglify to optimize the code as much as possible.